 Experienced staff are a company’s most valuable resource — and keeping them on-mission is critical.
 Technology can help, by providing tools to help bosses manage their time and employees effectively.
 Briefings and updates can be recorded ahead of time and shared more widely on-demand, reducing the need to spend time in meetings.
-Maximising the contribution of your most talented employees raises the bar for all, creating brand ambassadors with a strong and infectious sense of purpose.
+Maximizing the contribution of your most talented employees raises the bar for all, creating brand ambassadors with a strong and infectious sense of purpose.

 A more open culture allows an organization’s sense of purpose to thrive.
 Staff need to be kept abreast of developments in order to feel part of the team.
 Video can improve corporate communications, connecting employees to decisions made at a senior level.
 Video is even beneficial for day-to-day communications — in a world where Forrester Research reports employees are 75% more likely to watch a video than read text, a video can be a more effective means to share a message and stand out in an overflowing inbox.

 Closed-door cultures often stifle innovation.
 And who says only executives know what is best for a company?
 Video can be used to harness inspiration by creating a forum where employees share their thoughts on company policy or strategy changes.
 Software like Panopto allows videos to be searched to pinpoint details in the feedback.
 This is important on two levels — first, by giving the organization a means to seek collect and preserve ideas from any department or level all across the company, and second, by demonstrating to staff that the organization values their thoughts and contributions (itself a proven technique to increase employee loyalty and morale).

 The positive impact made by empowered staff on company performance is one that leaders are already well aware of.
 According to this Forbes report more than 70% of organizations believe the problem of employee “capability gaps” is one of the most important they face.
 The digital revolution continues to advance the way information is shared and used, and platforms like Panopto offer powerful solutions to support corporate training and development challenges.